-Steve Hewlett talks to Ed Vaizey MP and Alice Webb
+Steve Hewlett on “Game Change” with Ed Vaizey MP and Alice Webb

-Richard McCourt and Dominic Wood – long-time cornerstones of the CBBC factual entertainment output as Dick and Dom – will join writers, producers and a child psychologist to discuss how double acts work in the It Takes Two session.
+Richard McCourt and Dominic Wood – long-time cornerstones of the CBBC factual entertainment output as Dick and Dom – joined a writer, a producer and a child psychologist to discuss how double acts work in the It Takes Two session.

 ILM spreads its magic

-In an exclusive behind-the-scenes insight into the creative and technical innovation VisFX powerhouse, Scott Pritchard, 2D Sequence Supervisor from Industrial Light and Magic will present a Masterclass revealing unseen content previews.
+In an exclusive behind-the-scenes insight into the creative and technical innovation VisFX powerhouse, Scott Pritchard, 2D Sequence Supervisor from Industrial Light and Magic presented a Masterclass with unseen content previews.

-The Artistic Director of Graeae Theatre Company , Co-director of the 2012 London Paralympic Games Opening Ceremony and disability campaigner Jenny Sealey MBE will deliver the CMC 2015 Creative Keynote on Thursday 2 July.
+The Artistic Director of Graeae Theatre Company , Co-director of the 2012 London Paralympic Games Opening Ceremony and disability campaigner Jenny Sealey MBE deliver edthe CMC 2015 Creative Keynote on Thursday 2 July.

-Pat Younge visits CMC for the first time in his new role as MD of Sugar Films.
-Formerly Chief Creative Officer of BBC Vision, he will participate in the panel From Tokenism to Truthful in which all aspects of diversity and inclusion will be up for discussion.
+Pat Younge visited CMC for the first time in his new role as MD of Sugar Films.
+Formerly Chief Creative Officer of BBC Vision, he participated in the panel From Tokenism to Truthful in which all aspects of diversity and inclusion were up for discussion.

-Irish Children’s Laureate Niamh Sharkey, creator of ‘Henry Hugglemonster’, shares her thoughts on What Are Little Girls Made Of, a session which will ask if preschool programming changes the way gender is viewed in society.
+Irish Children’s Laureate Niamh Sharkey, creator of ‘Henry Hugglemonster’, shared her thoughts on What Are Little Girls Made Of – in a session which asked if preschool programming can change the way gender is viewed in society.

-Dan’l Hewitt, UK Managing Director of Maker Studios, in his Maker Studios Masterclass will be talking about how Maker – which boasts 650 million subscribers – works with new talent.
+Dan’l Hewitt, UK Managing Director of Maker Studios, in his Maker Studios Masterclass will talked about how Maker – which boasts 650 million subscribers – works with new talent.